 Although applications can have classic confinement it doesn’t mean that every application can have this confinement.
 For an application to have this confinement your application needs to be approved by a team at snapcraft.io after the reasons for classic confinement are agreed by all members of the team.

-Support for transactional updates lets you download only the part that changed on your application.
+Support for transactional updates allows you to download only the parts of your programme that have changed.